shapeshed/twit-ee.ee_addon/README.markdown

 Installation
 -----

-This file pi.twittee.php must be placed in the /system/plugins/ folder in your ExpressionEngine installation.
+This file pi.twitee.php must be placed in the /system/plugins/ folder in your ExpressionEngine installation.

 Name
 ------------------

-Twittee
+Twit-ee

 Synopsis
 -------